Your step-by-step guide to better B2B SaaS customer research

 If there’s just one thing you’re going to take away from this blog post, it should be this one: staying close to your ideal customers equals success.
 As Katelyn Bourgoin has famously put it: customer research truly is the most powerful “growth hack” companies can think of.

-So if you're looking to grow your B2B SaaS or subscription business sustainably and predictably but don't know exactly how to go about it, look no further: start with downloading our free customer research templates. 👇
+So, if you're looking to grow your B2B SaaS or subscription business sustainably and predictably but don't know exactly how to do so, look no further: start by downloading our free customer research templates.